Artificial-reference tracking MPC with probabilistically validated performance on industrial embedded systems: Introduction

 Although this formulation is suitable for a wide range of real applications, many of its features involve parameters that need careful adjustment to achieve adequate performance in real scenarios, where operating conditions are often not ideal.
 Consequently, parameter selection plays a critical role in ensuring the suitable and safe operation of the plant under real conditions.
-To address this challenge, we propose a framework that facilitates the configuration of the controller while providing probabilistic guarantees of performance.
-In particular, we extend the probabilistic performance validation method in~\cite{karg_prob_validation} to allow the validation of several aspects of the control setup.
-Furthermore, we demonstrate how it can be applied for the validation of the long-term closed-loop system operation.
+To address this challenge, this work proposes a framework that facilitates the configuration of the controller while providing probabilistic guarantees of performance.
+In particular, the probabilistic performance validation method in~\cite{karg_prob_validation} is extended to allow the validation of several aspects of the control setup.
+Furthermore, it is shown how the method can be applied for the validation of the long-term closed-loop system operation.

-To illustrate the benefits of the proposed MPC scheme and the probabilistic validation approach, we implement the controller on a Siemens S7-1500 PLC in a Hardware-in-the-Loop (HiL) setup to control a Continuous Stirred-Tank Reactor (CSTR), showing that advanced, practical MPC formulations can be deployed in industrial embedded systems with solution times in the order of a few seconds.
+To illustrate the benefits of the proposed MPC scheme and the probabilistic validation approach, the controller is implemented on a Siemens S7-1500 PLC in a Hardware-in-the-Loop (HiL) setup to control a Continuous Stirred-Tank Reactor (CSTR), showing that advanced, practical MPC formulations can be deployed in industrial embedded systems with solution times in the order of a few seconds.
 The solver is coded using standard IEC 61131-3 programming languages and adapted to PLC requirements, see~\citet[\S V]{Krupa_TCST_21}.
-We probabilistically certify that the closed-loop system does not violate the constraints beyond a given threshold, while also providing a probabilistic upper bound on the maximum number of iterations of the optimization solver.
+Our results allow to probabilistically certify that the closed-loop system does not violate the constraints beyond a given threshold, while also providing a probabilistic upper bound on the maximum number of iterations of the optimization solver.
 The latter ensures suitable computational times to obtain the control input, an essential factor in real-time control applications.

 The remainder of this article is structured as follows.
 Section~\ref{sec:problem} presents the problem setting and the nominal MPCT formulation.
 Section~\ref{sec:practical_formulation} details how the formulation is augmented for its real-world implementation, including the offset-free scheme, back-off parameters, and soft constraints.
 Section~\ref{sec:prob_validation} illustrates the formal framework for the probabilistic validation of the control setup.
 Section~\ref{sec:implementation} explains the structure-exploiting MPCT solver, suitable for embedded systems implementations.
 Section~\ref{sec:HiL} presents the experimental results.
 Section~\ref{sec:conclusions} closes the article.